What is Polygon? How to Buy MATIC in New Zealand

 New to NFTs?
 Read our guide on Non-fungible Tokens (NFTs).

-Speaking of NFTs: Easy Crypto makes it quick and easy to add funds to your crypto wallet so you can get started with NFTs!
-Check our guide on Trust Wallet, Metamask, and Phantom Wallet.
+Easy Crypto makes it quick and easy to add crypto funds to your wallet so you can start buying, selling, and creating NFTs on OpenSea and more!

 Who created Polygon (MATIC)?

 Polygon is founded by a team of experienced blockchain developers and business consultants, namely Jaynti Kanani, Sandeep Nailwal and Anurag Arjun.
 All three launched Polygon in October 2017 (the network was called Matic at the time).

 Below are some notable mentions on the creators of Polygon:

 - Before founding Polygon, Jaynti Kanani was involved in implementing the Plasma technology, among others, on Ethereum.

 - Sandeep Nailwal is a blockchain developer and entrepreneur, who was also the CEO of Scopeweaver.

 - Anurag Arjun is the product manager who has experience working with IRIS Business, SNL Financial, Dexter Consultancy, and Cognizant Technologies.